alastair10/CV/README.md

 - Built and updated firm’s financial forecast and valuation models for startup healthcare portfolio companies.
 - Assessed health of portfolio companies by tracking financial and operational KPIs.
 Presented information to management and senior stakeholders in clear, concise reports.
-- Conducted due diligence of a private Spanish healthcare company and worked with management team to build business model and financial forecasts.
-Presented analysis and recommendation to investment committee.
-- Completed in-depth analysis of retail healthcare services industry in Spain and identified 5 target companies (revenues exceeding €1 million) for potential investment.

 **Wellington Management (investment management)** - Boston, USA (2013 - 2015)
 _Analyst, Multi-Asset Team (Global Relationship Group)_ - (2014 - 2015)